 In 2020 the question is not do we need mobile optimization.
 Nowadays we are searching for the best tools and strategies to win the mobile-first indexing race.

-Make sure to know how does your website looks on mobile devices compared to the competition.
+Make sure to know how does your website look on mobile devices compared to the competition.
 How fast is loading time?
 How clear the content is showing.

 Those are the type of questions you need to ask yourself.
 Mobile is the new standard.